Azure/azure-functions-templates/Functions.Templates/Templates-v2/MySqlTrigger-Python/mysql_trigger_template.md

 - Confirm that the parameters within the trigger reflect values that correspond with your storage account.
 - The name of the file must be `function_app.py`.

-Note that Cosmos DB input and output bindings are also supported in Azure Functions.
+Note that MySQL input and output bindings are also supported in Azure Functions.

 ## V2 Programming Model